nbemman8/AWS_Distribution_Script/README.md

 You can also download a ready-to-use zip version of the tool:

-- `cloudfront-invalidator.zip`: includes the main script, `.env` template, and both English and Simplified Chinese guides.
+- [Download cloudfront-invalidator.zip](https://github.com/yourusername/cloudfront-invalidator/releases/latest/download/cloudfront-invalidator.zip): includes the main script, `.env` template, and both English and Simplified Chinese guides.